Questions and Answers: The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act

 Every individual’s life is valuable and sacred, and even one life lost is too many.
 There is ample evidence that violent, bias-motivated crimes are a widespread and serious problem in our nation.
 It is not the frequency or number of these crimes alone that distinguish these acts of violence from other types of crime; it is the impact that these crimes have on the victims, their families, their communities and, in some instances, the nation that distinguishes these acts of violence from other types of crime.
 Evidence indicates that hate crimes are underreported; however, statistics show that from 1991 – 2008 over 100,000 hate crime offenses have been voluntarily reported to the Federal Bureau of Investigation, with 9,168 reported in 2008, the Federal Bureau of Investigation’s most recent reporting period.

 Violent crimes based on race-related bias were by far the most common type of reported hate crime, representing 51.4 percent of all offenses for 2008.
 Violent crimes based on religion and violent crimes based on ethnicity or national origin represented 17.5 percent and 12.5 percent of reported hate crimes, respectively.
 Violent crimes based on sexual orientation constituted 17.7 percent of all hate crimes in 2008, with 1,617 offenses reported for the year.
 In 2008, the FBI reports that there was an 11 percent increase in victims of sexual-orientation motivated bias crimes.
-The National Coalition of Anti-Violence Programs, a non-profit organization that tracks bias incidents against lesbian, gay, bisexual and transgender people, reported 1,677 incidents for 2008 from only four states and 10 cities, compared to the 1,617 reported to the Federal Bureau of Investigation in 2008 by 13,690 local and state agencies.
+The National Coalition of Anti-Violence Programs, a non-profit organization that tracks bias incidents against lesbian, gay, bisexual, transgender and queer people, reported 1,677 incidents for 2008 from only four states and 10 cities, compared to the 1,617 reported to the Federal Bureau of Investigation in 2008 by 13,690 local and state agencies.